nonomal/loggifly/docs/guide/swarm.md

 LoggiFly does not monitor Swarm services directly, since the Swarm API is limited and does not integrate well with LoggiFly.
 Instead, it monitors the individual containers that belong to a configured Swarm service by recognizing the service name from Docker Swarm labels.

-This means that LoggiFly has to be deployed as a global service on every node in the swarm cluster.
+This means that for LoggiFly to reliably monitor swarm services it has to be deployed as a global service on every node in the swarm cluster.
-If you want to get context about which node the container that has triggered a notification is running on, you have to set the `LOGGIFLY_MODE` environment variable to `swarm`.
+If you want to get context in your notifications about which node the container that has triggered a notification is running on, you can set the `LOGGIFLY_MODE` environment variable to `swarm`.

 The `config.yaml` can be passed to each worker via [Docker Configs](https://docs.docker.com/reference/cli/docker/config/) (_see example_).